sogriffin98/northernbug.github.io/meeting_details/northernbug7.md

 We're looking for enticing 10-minute talks followed by a panel discussion with all presenters.
 If you have any particular requirements, contact us at compdata@bradford.ac.uk

-This year we particularly look forward to topics such as:
+This time we particularly look forward to topics such as:

-Data Visualization and management
+* Data management and visualization
-HPC/software tools
-Software environment and containerization, e.g. conda.
+* HPC, software environment and containerization

 However, if you have any other proposals, we welcome any topics relevant to the NorthenBUG audience.
 You can view previous topics and agendas on our [meetings page](https://northernbug.github.io/meetings/)

 [Talk submission](https://forms.clickup.com/20526645/f/kjdhn-4468/E0G0ODWGJJSF3L4NEJ)